WiMi Hologram Cloud Develops A - GuruFocus.com

 PR Newswire

 BEIJING, Feb.
-21, 2023 /PRNewswire/ -- WiMi Hologram Cloud Inc. (NASDAQ: WIMI) ("WiMi" or the "Company"), a leading global Hologram Augmented Reality ("AR") Technology provider, today announced that it has been continuously optimizing its digital content compression technology.
-It has launched a digital content compression processing system to accommodate Web 3.0's high bit-rate transmission requirements.
+23, 2023 /PRNewswire/ -- WiMi Hologram Cloud Inc. (NASDAQ: WIMI) ("WiMi" or the "Company"), a leading global Hologram Augmented Reality ("AR") Technology provider, today announced that it has developed a CNN (convolutional neural network) algorithm-based image recognition system.

-Compression is the reduction of the amount of data needed to represent digital content.
-WiMi's digital content compression and processing system mainly deal with four kinds of redundancy: coding redundancy, spatial redundancy, temporal redundancy, and redundancy of irrelevant information.
+CNN is a highly efficient recognition algorithm based on an artificial neural network.
+WiMi applies the CNN algorithm to image recognition technology, showing apparent advantages compared to the traditional machine learning algorithm.
+CNN realizes the construction of features by the computer itself, thus breaking through the bottleneck of the original way of classification.
+This has brought image recognition to a new level.
+In addition, CNN has a unique structure, which can use two-dimensional images as the input layer so that some essential features of the images will not be lost, thus improving image recognition accuracy.

-The redundancy of digital content data is mainly manifested as coding redundancy caused by the word code in the digital content being more prominent than the optimal coding to form entropy; spatial redundancy caused by the correlation between adjacent pixels in the digital content; temporal redundancy caused by the correlation between different frames in the digital content sequence; and spectral redundancy caused by the correlation between different color or spectrum bands.
-Due to the sheer volume of digital content data, which is very difficult to store, transmit, and process, the application of WiMi's system is essential for the more efficient, intelligent, and realistic environment required by Web 3.0.
+In CNNs, neurons in one layer are not connected to all neurons in the next layer.
+Instead, CNNs use a 3D structure in which each group of neurons analyses a specific region or 'feature' of the image.
+CNNs filter connections by proximity (analyzing pixels only for nearby pixels), allowing for a computationally sound training process.
+It consists of multiple stages of convolution and sampling, and then the extracted features are fed into the fully connected layer for the computation of classification results.
+The convolutional layer obtains the features of the image from the upper layer and the data on the unit nodes from each local area in the input layer, which need to cover the entire data set.
+CNNs can learn the invariant features of an image through the process of feature extraction and feature mapping.

 About WIMI Hologram Cloud